 What is a codec?

 Using a video converter on Android

 Using a video converter on PC

-Step 03: The convert screen will come up.
+Step 03: The convert screen will be displayed.
 It would take some time to convert the video.
 Click on the “Convert” button to begin.
 Once the video is converted, you will be able to play the video on your Android device.